jessepav/lacygoill-wiki-backup/anki/anki.md

 ##
 # Note
+## What are the 4 standard note types which comes with Anki by default?

+    Basic

+Has `Front` and `Back` fields, and will create one card.
+Text you  enter in `Front` will  appear on the front  of the card, and  text you enter in `Back` will appear on the back of the card.

+    Basic (and reversed card)

+Like  `Basic`,  but  creates *two*  cards  for  the  text  you enter:  one  from front→back and one from back→front.

+    Basic  (optional reversed  card)

+This is a front→back card, and optionally a back→front card.
+To do this, it has a third field called “Add Reverse”.
+If you enter any text into that field, a reverse card will be created.

+    Cloze

+This makes it easy to select text and turn it into a cloze deletion (e.g.,  “Man landed on the moon in […]” → “Man landed on the moon in 1969”).

 ## Why is it a good idea to create a separate note type for each broad topic I'm studying?

 To prevent Anki from detecting false duplicates.
 Indeed, when  Anki checks for  duplicates, it only  compares other notes  of the same type.

-Suppose that you use the same type of note to learn French, and capital cities.
+Suppose that you use the same note type to learn French, and capital cities.
 In  your french  deck, you  have  a note  whose  first field  contains the  word “Orange”, and which generate cards for your french deck.
 Now you want  to create another note,  whose first field also  contains the word